dexlab-io/Projects_Proposals/proposals/LeapOfFaith/README.md

 ### Uncertainties

-- FHT token may not be necessary
+- FHT token may not be necessary, if not should FHT be tradable?
-- It's tricky to design an IRL indentification service completely decentralised.
+- It's tricky to design an IRL indentification service completely decentralised. *See proposal*